 - fennel (Foeniculum vulgare) seed

 Blend equal parts of each herb in their “cut and sifted” preparation – as they are normally dispensed in bulk – and store the mixture in an airtight container.
-For each mug of tea, use two tablespoons of the blend.
+(You may want to use a smaller portion of the licorice root, though, as its sweetness can be cloying – 1/3 to 1/4 part relative to the other herbs.)
+For each quart of tea, use two heaping tablespoons of the blend.
 (This is quite a lot more herb than is contained in a normal tea bag!)
-Put the blended herbs in a strainer, and pour boiling water over them.
-Steep covered for ten to fifteen minutes, and drink in quantity throughout the day.
+Put the blended herbs in a french press or mason jar, and pour boiling water over them.
+Steep covered for ten to fifteen minutes, and drink in quantity throughout the day – at least a quart each day.
 You can’t have too much!

 This formula blends wound-healing, warming digestive, liver protective, and gas-dispersing actions, and is very open to personalization – everyone can feel free to use more, or less, of each herb as suits their taste.
-As it stands, this formula is fairly neutral, but its energetic qualities can easily manipulated.
-If you tend to run cold, emphasize the ginger and fennel; if hot, reduce those and use more peppermint; if you’re often dry, put in more licorice and plantain; if moist, up the calendula.
+As it stands, this formula is fairly neutral, but its energetic qualities are easily manipulated.
+If you tend to run cold, emphasize the ginger and fennel; if hot, reduce those and use more peppermint, or add rose petals; if you’re often dry, put in more licorice and use fresh plantain; if moist, increase the calendula.

 Ingredients for this blend can be found at health food stores that sell dried herbs in bulk, and occasionally at farmer’s markets.
 The herbs can also be ordered online from a high-quality supplier such as Mountain Rose Herbs.